emaada/shellex-custom_shell/README.md

 This assignment used assistance from AI tools for debugging, comment formatting and testing guidance.

 AI tools used:
-- ChatGPT (OpenAI): tests generated for debugging and comment grammar verified.
+- ChatGPT (OpenAI): tests generated for debugging and comment/README grammar verified.
 - Codeguru discussion on zombie processes: https://forums.codeguru.com/showthread.php?256813-signal(SIGCLD-SIG_IGN)-can-not-prevent-zombie-process